After-Hours Rental Emergencies: A PM Playbook

 • there is material property damage

-• a major system is down (water/sewer/electric/heat)
+• a major system is down, such as water, sewer, electric, or heat

-• there’s likely insurance involvement
+• there may be insurance involvement

-• the home may be uninhabitable temporarily
+• the home may be temporarily uninhabitable

 A good owner update includes:

-• what happened (one paragraph)
+• what happened in one paragraph

-• what was done immediately (dispatch/stabilization)
+• what was done immediately, such as dispatch or stabilization

 The most common after-hours mistakes we see